claucece/claucece.github.io/_posts/2022-03-08-management-one-one.md

 great manager is someone with whom you can make a connection no matter where you sit in the organization chart" (Lopp).

-Things I personally value on managers (and that I try to do when mentoring or leading):
+Things I personally value in managers (and that I try to do when mentoring or leading):

 * Someone that knows what I'm doing, trusts that I do it well and that helps me if I get stuck.
-* Someone that does not hold my academic titles against me, and that knows that I'm technically capable (because women are often regarded less technically capable than men).
+* Someone that does not hold my academic titles against me, and that knows that I'm technically capable (because women are often regarded as less technically capable than men).
-* Someone that listens carefully, and specially listens on what I'm asking help for.
-Many times, one asks help for one thing and it is assumed to be another.
+* Someone that listens carefully, and specially listens to what I'm asking help for.
+Many times, one asks for help on one thing and it is assumed to be another.
-* Someone that values inclusion, mental-health help and diversity.
+* Someone that values inclusion, mental-health help, and diversity.
 * Someone that works on their inner biases and learns about systematic discrimination.
 * Someone that celebrates wins with me.
 * Someone that tries to understand team members beyond work.
-* Someone that finds the way to give feedback that I feel comfortable with.
+* Someone that finds a way to give feedback that I feel comfortable with.

 <br>
 Some resources that might help you: